 Melanin is the substance or pigment that gives a cat's hair its colour.
 There are two distinct types of melanin in the cat - as in many mammals - eumelanin and phaeomelanin.
 Eumelanin is, in the absence of other modifying genes (see below), black or dark brown.
 Phaeomelanin is, in its unmodified form, a yellowish colour though cat breeders generally call it red.

 Melanin is produced by cells called melanocytes.
 These are found in the skin, hair bulbs (from which the hairs grow) and other places.

 Melanocytes in the skin are sensitive to UV radiation and normally produce eumelanin.
 They are responsible e.g. for tanning in humans, and for darker exposed skin e.g. nose leather in furred mammals.

 Melanocytes within the hair follicles cause melanin to be added to the hair as it grows.
 However, melanin is not added at a constant 'rate'.
 At the very tip of the hair, (eu)melanin production is usually most intense, resulting in the darker tip that's frequently seen.

 A protein called the Agouti protein has a major effect on the 'injection' of melanin into the growing hair.
 This is widespread in many mammals, though not in humans.
 The Agouti protein causes a banding effect on the hair: it causes a fairly sudden change from the production of eumelanin (black/brown pigment) to phaeomelanin (red/yellow pigment).
 The result is the ticked, agouti appearance as typified by the wild rabbit.
 The term 'Agouti' actually refers to a South American rodent that exemplifies this type of hair.

-In the domestic cat, however, there are three separate factors that between them conspire to generate the 'primary' colors and patterns:
+In the domestic cat, however, there are three separate factors that between them conspire to generate the 'primary' colours and patterns: